eyre-rs/eyre/README.md

-Since the `?`-based error conversions would normally rely on the `std::error::Error` trait which is only available through std, no_std mode will require an explicit `.map_err(Error::msg)` when working with a non-Eyre error type inside a function that returns Eyre's error type.
+Since the `?`-based error conversions would normally rely on the `std::error::Error` trait which is only available through std, no_std mode will require an explicit `.map_err(ErrReport::msg)` when working with a non-Eyre error type inside a function that returns Eyre's error type.

 <br>

 ## Comparison to failure

-The `eyre::Error` type works something like `failure::Error`, but unlike failure ours is built around the standard library's `std::error::Error` trait rather than a separate trait `failure::Fail`.
+The `eyre::ErrReport` type works something like `failure::Error`, but unlike failure ours is built around the standard library's `std::error::Error` trait rather than a separate trait `failure::Fail`.
 The standard library has adopted the necessary improvements for this to be possible as part of [RFC 2504].